praksharma/Machine_Learning/W&B AI/3. Parallel sweeps/readme.md

 Now we can submit the same job script multple times and SLURM will assign separate GPU for each job.
 If you execute 4 jobs you will see 4 workers in WandB web portal.

 ![Alt text](image-1.png)

+All you need to do is repeatedly run the same script multiple times to add more agents/ workers.